MakeSchool-Tutorials/sa-2018-rotten-potatoes/P02-Hello-World/content.md

 ## What's in a HTTP Request?

-Let's breakdown a HTTP request to see what information is begin sent to our back-end.
+Let's breakdown a HTTP request to see what information is being sent to our back-end.

 ![Raw HTTP Request](assets/raw_http_request.jpg)